Abr-ahamis/Abr-ahamis/README.md

 # Hello, I'm Abraham Eshetu
 <a href="https://www.linkedin.com/in/abr-ahamis"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Hello!
-I’m Abraham,a passionate and motivated individual with a deep interest in technology and cybersecurity.
+I’m Abraham Eshetu,a passionate and motivated individual with a deep interest in technology and cybersecurity.
 Having recently graduated, I am enthusiastic about applying my skills in penetration testing and security analysis.
 My hands-on experience with various hacking techniques, tools, and technologies has equipped me with a solid foundation in cybersecurity.
 I am eager to leverage my knowledge to tackle real-world security challenges and contribute to safeguarding digital environments.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/abr-ahamis) to discuss potential opportunities or to learn more about my background and experiences.